FlipFloop/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 }
 ```

 Here we again change the property that is used inside `Math.sin`.
-We set a copy's horizontal and vertical scale to this sinus wave plus add `1` so that the copy is not shrinked into a point.
+We set a copy's horizontal and vertical scale to this sinus wave plus add `1` so that the copy is not shrunk into a point.
 (Without this `1 +`, the sine wave would oscillate around 0, meaning near 0% of a copy's size.)

 When a user presses the screen, `ct.actions.Poof.pressed` becomes `true`, and that's where we remove the copy as the user starts manipulating their cat.